vesatakomo/storage-health-monitor/README.md

-# Storage health monitor
-Storage Health Monitor is a lightweight monitoring utility for Linux storage servers.
+# Storage Health Monitor
+Lightweight storage monitoring for Debian servers using HP Smart Array, SnapRAID and MergerFS.

+It doesn't monitor everything.
+It monitors the things that matter.

 **Non-goals**